VisualMeaning/development-texts/records/lenses_and_lens_stacks.md

 For a given Adobe Illustrator file that is a map destined for the Shared Meaning Platform, **a layer which has been made semantic is a detail level.** For a layer to be semantic, it must have had '-~' inserted into the front of its layer name so that it can be picked up by the Semantic Tools.

-### A set of detail levels
+### Set of detail levels
 A set of detail levels which share the same geography and also have consistency of platforms remaining in the same place should be designed to create the illusion of zoom.

 That is to say, a detail level of the lowest number (1) should contain the lowest amount of detail (fewest number of vignettes and labels, and most minimal visual complexity) and appear to be the most zoomed out version of the set of detail levels.
 It should be assumed that the least detailed detail level will be viewed as a whole.

 A detail level of the highest number should contain the highest amount of detail (all of the vignettes and labels possible in the set and the most visual complexity) and appear to be the most zoomed in version of the set of detail levels.
 The most detailed detail level should also not be expected to be viewed as a whole, and only as parts where users are zoomed in.

-The least detailed detail level should not contain any labels that are not represented on more detailed levels.
+The least detailed detail level should not contain any label that is not represented on more detailed levels.
 Those labels may be hidden, but they should be present.

 **A complete set of detail levels makes up a lens.**

-#### A lens
+### Lens

 MN proposed the following definition for lens:
 "A unit of content at the level above a detail level and beneath a map, which can be spatially and temporally related or unrelated in various ways which need to be specified.
 Why the name 'Lens'?
 A lens (physical object) is transparent; you look through it at stuff.
 Our lenses are structured presentations of model content with visual language applied in order to make meaningful distinctions between dimensions of the data.
 So a lens is never, in itself, displayed; we look at a view of model content, as it were, through a lens."

 "Where lenses represent the same conceptual space, they should share geography."

-### A set of lenses
+### Set of lenses / Lens stack

 **A set of lenses may make up a map.** For this to be true, they must share geography, but might not share the same platforms.

 A set of lenses that form a map might have different platform locations due to a change in time state causes the platforms to change.
 Differing lenses for the same map might cover different sub-sets in a recursive population, or introduce different scenarios for the same geography.

 The current implementation of the Shared Meaning Platform makes little room for a Map (as a thing which appears in the "Map Switcher") to be anything other than a single lens (although this may be a child lens together with its parent/s).

-**It is not clear if a map should be able to be more clearly defined as a set of child and parent lenses, evern where those child lenses are only siblings to one another, and are not intended to be viewed together.**
+**It is not clear if a map should be able to be more clearly defined as a set of child and parent lenses, even where those child lenses are only siblings to one another, and are not intended to be viewed together.**
-_AD may wish to check this with MP_
+TODO: _AD may wish to check this with MP_

 For lenses to be in a set that makes up a map, typically there will be parent and child relationships between the lenses.

 A parent lens should represent all the structure and context which does not change for the children.
 Child lenses may only add information (i.e. they may not subtract it) because they inherit lenses from their parents.
 They do not necessarily need to inherit tiles / visuals from their parents, although the current expectation captured in the Semantic Export Tooling is that children are overlays, and do expect to inherit tiles / visuals from their parents.
+Due to the nature of overlay visualization, a set of lenses can also be called a lens stack, where the child lens visuals sit on top of its parent's down until the greatest parent.

 Improvements to Semantic Tooling would allow for an indication of whether or not something is an overlay in addition to being a child lens.